Comparative Literature

 Introductory examination of significant trends and movements in literary theory including such approaches as formalism and structuralism, post-structuralism, psychoanalytic approaches, theories of gender and sexuality, historical and materialist approaches, posthuman, and digital theories.
 Study of theoretical texts as well as literary works from a variety of cultural and linguistic traditions, exploring the ways in which theory informs possibilities of interpretation.

-What is comparative literature?
-What is world literature?
-Examination of the history, methods, conceptual frameworks, canonical thinkers, critics, current issues, and debates in these interrelated fields and how they shape our reading of literature.
+Focus on the ethics of comparison of literatures, peoples, cultures, and languages.
+Exploration of the conceptual tensions between the “world” and the “comparative” to think about identity and difference in relation to the history, methods, conceptual frameworks, canonical thinkers, critics, current issues, and debates in these fields and how they shape our reading of literature.
 Emphasis on close reading of both theoretical and literary texts, critical analysis, and writing in a comparative context.
-1 unit.
+Course meets the General Education requirements of Analysis and Interpretation of Meaning and Equity and Power: Global.
 Meets the Critical Perspectives: Global Cultures requirement.
 Meets the Critical Learning: AIM requirement.
 Meets the Equity and Power: EPG requirement.

 Consideration of literature in a comparative context.
 Comparisons may take place across languages, cultures, periods, genres, or disciplines